DanHodges/TheologicalDictionary/Docetism.md

 # Docetism
-Definition of Docetism coming soon.
+The definition of Docetism is coming soon!